Why is my Air Conditioner Frozen? Its 120 degrees outside!!

 There are a few common issues that can cause an air conditioner to freeze up even during the hottest parts of the summer.

-- Temperature outside.
-If you live in Arizona’s high country or even in Phoenix just when the temperatures start to change, night time temperatures can drop below 60 degrees.
+If you live in Arizona’s high country or even in Phoenix.
+When the temperatures start to change, night time temperatures can drop below 60 degrees.
 Most outdoor condensing units, especially in the valley, do not function very well below 60 degrees.
 If it gets too cold over night, freeze-ups can occur.

-- Insufficient Air Flow.
 The most preventable reason for a freeze-up is restricted air flow.
 Humidity will build up on the coil, causing ice to build up and shut the system down.
-Dirty filters are the main culprit of this, but this can also come from any other obstructions such as disconnected or undersized duct work.
+Dirty filters are the main culprit of this.
+But this can also come from any other obstructions such as disconnected or undersized duct work.
 Other components being broken can also lead to frozen coils.

 Now that we have pinpointed the issue, what can you do to fix it?
 Once you have found ice build-up on your HVAC system, the first thing you should do is turn off the system and allow it to defrost.
 Once it’s defrosted, check to see if there are any airflow restrictions.
 Replace any dirty filters or clean any visible dirt or debris.
 Many times, this will fix the issue with no other problems.
 Other serious airflow problems or refrigeration leaks will require a trained technician to address the issue.
 Give the pros at Sharp Air Conditioning & Heating a call, and we can free your system from a block of ice and get that ice-cold air back to blowing into your home!